 Van Voorhis BJ, Sparks AE, Allen BD, Stovall DW, Syrop CH, Chapler FK.
 Cost-effectiveness of infertility treatments: a cohort study.
 Fertil Steril.
 1997 May;67(5):830-6.
 (Ver)

-Zayed F, Lenton EA, Cooke ID: Comparison between stimulated in vitro fertilization and stimulated intrauterine insemination for the treatment of unexplained and mild male factor infertility.
-Hum Reprod 12:2408–2413, 1997.
+Zayed F, Lenton EA, Cooke ID.
+Comparison between stimulated in-vitro fertilization and stimulated intrauterine insemination for the treatment of unexplained and mild male factor infertility.
+Hum Reprod.
+1997 Nov;12(11):2408-13.
+(Ver)

 FAQs from users: 'Am I prone to ovarian hyperstimulation during AI as a PCOS patient?', 'Can multiple pregnancy in AI be avoided if three ovarian follicles have developed?', 'How does age affect success of intrauterine insemination?
 Is there an age limit?', 'What are the potential complications of artificial insemination?', 'Can children born by IUI experience developmental problems?', 'Is the miscarriage rate associated with IUI higher than in natural pregnancies?' and 'Which has more complications associated, AIH or AID?'.